Alisson-Lima/tailwind_todo/README.md

 # Tailwind Todo

-<p style="line-height: 150%; font-size: 18px">This is a simple project called "tailwind-todo".
+<p>This is a simple project called "tailwind-todo".
 The main goal of this project is to provide continuous practice of TypeScript skills, explore and apply utility classes from Tailwind CSS, and strengthen knowledge in React.</p>

 ## Project Objectives